-Analysis (What objective trends do we see based on the data?)
+Analysis (What objective trends do we see based on the data?).
+Please ensure priority learners are included as a focus.

 - Strong results in math overall - FSA data: 89% of students were "on track or extending" (up from 81% in 2022-23) - School based data apx 85-100% of students were prf/ext in math expectations (except Gr.
 1 cohort at 58% and Gr.
 5 cohort at 70%) - 2023-24 Gr.
 1 cohort had lagging skills.
 With focused instruction, proficiency scores increased from 58%-70% - SLS data does not demonstrate as strong results in students' opinions about math (eg. Only 52-68% of students feel like they are improving in math) - Observational/anecdotal data indicate that though students have strong scores in computation, it is difficult for them to translate this learning to problem solving or transferring of application to another context - General attitudes about math are low